A Word About Using

 WHICH BRINGS US BACK TO SEEKING GRANTS.

-Awhile back, my pastor asked me to search the Web for grants that might be useful to our church or various ministries.
+A number of years ago, our pastor at the time asked me to search the Web for grants that might be useful to our church or various ministries.
 Simply put, there is almost no information on the Web about obtaining grants.
+In this regard, don't confuse information about the process of applying for a grant with information about specific grants.

 Every non-military grant I found on the Web specifically excluded religous organizations.
 None of the grants I found could be applied to an organization's operating expenses.